Squaresweets/BubbleTransport/README.md

 * Unity events when matches are found or when an invite is recieved

 ## Setting Up
-1. With Mirror installed, install Bubble from the release section.
+1. With Mirror installed, download the files from the repository and add them to the project
 2. Add the **BubbleTransport.cs** script to the **NetworkManager** object
 3. Replace the **Transport** field with the **BubbleTransport.cs** script
 4. Adjust callbacks to work with your game and add something to call the **FindMatch()** function